gchukura/marylandbrewery/BREWERY_LOGOS_MISSING.md

 1. Review the breweries listed above
 2. Manually find logos for these breweries
 3. Download logos and save to `public/logos/` directory
-4. Update Google Sheets with the logo path (e.g., `/logos/brewery-name.png`)
+4. Update Supabase with the logo path (e.g., `/logos/brewery-name.png`)
-5. Or add the logo URL directly to the `logo` column in Google Sheets
+5. Or add the logo URL directly to the `logo` column in Supabase

 ## Tips